Degree Fields

 The computer and electronic product manufacturing industry produces computers, computer-related products, including printers, communications equipment, and home electronic equipment, as well as a wide range of goods used for both commercial and military purposes.
 In addition, many electronics products or components are incorporated into other industries' products, such as cars, toys, and appliances.

-The computer and electronic product manufacturing industry differs from other manufacturing industries in that production workers account for a much lower proportion of all workers.
-The unusually rapid pace of innovation and technological advancement requires a high proportion of engineers, engineering technicians, and other highly technical workers to continually develop and produce new products.
-Likewise, the importance of promoting and selling the products manufactured by the various segments of industry requires knowledgeable marketing and sales workers.
-American companies manufacture and assemble many products abroad, because of lower production costs and new trade agreements.
+This industry differs somewhat from other manufacturing industries in that production workers make up a relatively small proportion of the workforce.
+Technological innovation characterizes this industry more than most others and, in fact, drives much of the industry's production.
+This unusually rapid pace of innovation and technological advancement requires a high proportion of engineers, engineering technicians, and other technical workers who carry out extensive research and development (R&D).
+Likewise, the importance of promoting and selling the products manufactured by the various segments of the industry requires knowledgeable marketing and sales workers.
+American companies in this industry manufacture and assemble many products abroad to take advantage of lower production costs and favorable regulatory environments.

 The product design process includes not only the initial design, but also development work, which ensures that the product functions properly and can be manufactured as inexpensively as possible.
 When a product is manufactured, the components are assembled, usually by soldering them to a printed circuit board by means of automated equipment.
 Hand assembly of small parts requires both good eyesight and coordination, but because of the cost and precision involved, assembly and packaging are becoming highly automated.